prestoalvarez/zk-pig/docs/prover-input-generation.md

 #### Step 2: Prepare

 This step optimizes `PreflightData` into final `ProverInput` offline.
-It reduces the `Pre-State Proofs` and `Post-State Proofs` that contain redundant and unecessary data into `Pre-State` a minimal list of MPT nodes necessary for the EVM block execution.
+It reduces the `Pre-State Proofs` and `Post-State Proofs` that contain redundant and unnecessary data into `Pre-State` a minimal list of MPT nodes necessary for the EVM block execution.

 It: